giellalt/lang-smj/src-fst-transcriptions-transcriptor-symbols2text.lexc.md

+This file contains mappings from abbreviations and some acronyms to full forms for text-to-speech purposes.
+This is a supplement to the analyser;
+the analyser must tag the strings as +ABBR or similar for the transcriptions to work.
+The resulting full form must be lemmas known to the analyser, for further processing.

-We describe here how abbreviations in Lule Sami are read out, e.g. for text-to-speech systems.
+We describe here how abbreviations in Lule Sami are read out, for text-to-speech systems.

+The file contains:

-Miscellaneous symbols
+- miscellaneous symbols

 Smileys